seanjhardy/Particle-Life/README.md

 # Particle-Life
-A simple app to simulate the forces and interactions between random particle types which generate dynamic and lifelife properties.
+A simple app to simulate the forces and interactions between random particle types, which generate dynamic and lifelife properties.